shwaydogg/sage-lost-stylus/README.md

 ### Available gulp commands

-* `gulp` â€” Compile and optimize the files in your assets directory
+* `gulp` — Compile and optimize the files in your assets directory
-* `gulp watch` â€” Compile assets when file changes are made
+* `gulp watch` — Compile assets when file changes are made
-* `gulp --production` â€” Compile assets for production (no source maps).
+* `gulp --production` — Compile assets for production (no source maps).

 ### Using BrowserSync